-1 Point per hour
+1 point/hour

-This involves attendance at conferences, seminars, lectures and participation in study tours, where the focus is on one of the practice areas defined above.
+This involves attendance at conferences, seminars, lectures and participation in study tours, where the focus is on one of the practice areas defined in section 5.
 These activities do not involve any assessment.
 Attendance at VESPIIA events will automatically be recorded whilst attendance details at non-VESPIIA events will need to be manually recorded.
 Verification of non-VESPIIA event attendance may be required.